-As part of my time interning as a Junior Designer for Open Lab, I was tasked with creating a brochure advertising Toioho ki Āpiti: The Bachelor of Māori Visual Arts based in Palmerston North’s Massey campus.
+As part of my time interning as a Junior Designer for Open Lab, I was tasked with creating a brochure advertising Toioho ki Āpiti: The Bachelor of Māori Visual Arts Degree based in Palmerston North’s Massey campus.

 By utilising a vibrant colour palette and the College of Creative Arts brand guidelines, the design output provides a playful yet informative guide to Toioho ki Āpiti.

 As part of a Brand Communication paper at Massey University, we were tasked with rebranding the Ernest Adams biscuit range.
 As Arnott’s farmbake biscuits had been dominating the competition in recent years, our rebrand had to stand up to the big biscuit heavyweight.
 We looked into supermarket macro trends and psychographic user groups to help form our lively/energetic design response.

 This project was done in collaboration with Adeline Ang.